fybrik/dremio-module/README.md

 # Dremio Module

 This module configures a Dremio cluster for data access in Fybrik.
 The module can either deploy a new Dremio cluster or use an existing one.
+The module first adds a S3 bucket to Dremio's catalog, and then promote to an Iceberg dataset.
+It then registers a governed virtual dataset based on the governance policy.

 ### Before you begin
 Ensure that you have the following: